deploring/COS80007-Assignment-1/readme.txt

 4. Use Swing/JavaFx and advanced java features as far as possible to implement each of the 5 categories.

-Estimated marks:   / 50
+Estimated marks:  35 / 50

-Reasoning:
+Reasoning: Since we are both undergrads fresh out of OOP, we believe we have used Swing/JavaFX to a fair extent, but not enough to warrant maximum or even high marks.
+Based on our current knowledge and utilisation of the features presented over the last few weeks, we have agreed that 35 is a good estimate.

 -------------------------------------------------------------------------

 5. Use event handling.

-Estimated marks:   / 10
+Estimated marks:  10 / 10

-Reasoning:
+Reasoning: We have used event handling where it is necessary throughout the entire UI to ensure that all the functions required to fulfill the purpose of the software do what we have intended them to do.

 -------------------------------------------------------------------------